Ritik0109/Ritik0109/README.md

 ###

 - 🔭 I’m working as a Data Engineer and I work on Azure Databricks
-- 📚 I'm currently learning Linux & Airflow
+- 📚 I'm currently learning Kafka & Docker
 - ⚡ In my free time I like to reading books.
 I also like travelling and bodybuilding.

 ###